tstuefe/JEP387/review/guide/review-guide.md

 This is a bit of a sideshow but still important.

-The general assumption behind Metaspace is that we deal with arena-style allocation: we have a burst-free scenario and all Metadata go poof when their loader gets collected.
-However, there are cases when, after allocating Metadata, upper layers decide that memory may not needed after all.

-One example is when class load errors happen and the Metadata already loaded are orphaned.

-Another example is when classes are redefined and the memory holding the old bytecode is not needed anymore.

-In all these cases we have to deal with premature deallocation.
-These are uncommon, usually rare cases (if they were not we would not use arenas).
+Sometimes (usually rarely) metaspace blocks are given back to the allocator before the containing arena dies.
+So we have to deal with premature deallocation.
+These are uncommon cases - if they were not we would not use arenas.
 The caller returns the memory to the Metaspace via `Metaspace::deallocate()`.

-Metaspace will attempt to reuse these returned blocks.
-However, since the blocks are embedded into Metachunks which are in use by a live class loader, these blocks can only be reused by that class loader.
-Therefore, each class loader (as part of its MetaspaceArena) keeps a structure (`FreeBlocks`) to managed returned blocks.
+The returned blocks are embedded into Metachunks which are in use by a live arena, so these blocks can only be reused by that arena.
+To do that each arena keeps a structure (`FreeBlocks`) to managed returned blocks.
 Normally this structure does not see much action, therefore it is only allocated on demand.

 Note that this mechanism is also used to manage remainder space from almost-used-up blocks.